facebookexperimental/MIRAI/README.md

 You can get some insight into the inner workings of MIRAI by setting the verbosity level of log output to one of `warn`, `info`, `debug`, or `trace`, via the environment variable `MIRAI_LOG`.

-## Using MIRAI together with the Rust design by contracts crate

-Support for MIRAI is available in the [design by contracts crate](https://gitlab.com/karroffel/contracts).
-See the [shopping cart example](https://github.com/facebookexperimental/MIRAI/blob/main/examples/shopping_cart/src/main.rs) for usage.

 ## Developing MIRAI
 See the [developer guide](https://github.com/facebookexperimental/MIRAI/blob/main/documentation//DeveloperGuide.md) for instructions on how to build, run and debug MIRAI.